Unconscious Bias Supports

 - Menopause Conference

-UCD EDI are currently offering Unconscious Bias Awareness Training to all employees (Being Aware of Our Biases) as well as for members of interview panels who attended the UCD Interview Skills Training.
-Find out more and register for a session in 2022-23:
+UCD EDI are currently offering Unconscious Bias Awareness Training to all employees "Being Aware of Our Biases" as well as for members of interview panels who attended the UCD Interview Skills Training, "Inclusive Recruitment - Managing Bias".
+Find out more and register for a session this Academic Year:

 Background

 UCD held a national conference in Spring 2019 to explore the impact and effectiveness of Unconscious Bias training on the elimination of discrimination.
-Outputs from the conference informed a holistic approach to address conscious and unconscious biases, including embedding awareness raising as part of training courses and an Unconscious Bias pilot session delivered to senior leaders in UCD.
-UCD have committed to delivering Unconscious Bias awareness raising sessions for all assessment panels in 2022.
+Outputs from the conference informed a holistic approach to address conscious and unconscious biases, including embedding awareness raising as part of training courses and a pilot session delivered to senior leaders in UCD.
+UCD have committed to delivering Unconscious Bias awareness-raising sessions for all assessment panels.

 Definitions